by Kathy DeFreece

 - Teach children to set goals and put forth their best effort in everything they do.

 - Help children maintain a positive attitude and use flexible thinking even when things are out of their control.

 - Teach children that mistakes will always happen.
 Teach them to ask themselves what they can learn from each situation.

 - Enroll kids in extracurricular activities.
 This teaches them patience, tolerance, teamwork, cooperation, sharing of ideas and opinions, and conflict resolution.
 It gives them the self-confidence needed in order to lead people both as a kid and as an adult.

 - Let your child make decisions.
 Start out small, such as letting them choose food in a grocery store.
 As they get older, they can start making more difficult decisions, like how to spend their money.

 - Serve others!
 Go as a family to a homeless shelter, soup kitchen, plan a family workday or go on a mission trip.
 Show your child the importance of serving others.

 It is our responsibility to help our kids discover their special abilities and cultivate their unique leadership qualities.
 Then they can be the leaders of tomorrow, serve others using their talents and bring much needed change to the world.

-Kathy DeFreece teaches Leadership to 3rd-6th Graders and directs the CMDS KUDZU program.
+Kathy DeFreece coordinates the CMDS Student Leadership Team and directs the CMDS KUDZU program.
 She has a BA and an MA from the University of Memphis and joined the CMDS faculty in 2003.
 She is also the mother of three CMDS alums.

 Christ Methodist Day School opened its doors in 1958 to 75 kindergarten students.
 Since then, CMDS has stayed true to its Christian elementary school roots while continuing to thrive as one of the best private schools in Memphis.
 Come see why we are the primary choice for so many Memphis families.